-Zac Banik is a Slavic-American Jew who makes new things out of old things.
+Zac Banik is a SLovak/Rusyn-American Jew who makes new things out of old things.
 He believes that difference is worth celebrating and tradition is worth remembering.
-He wants to bring people together, repair what is broken and put a smudge on every clean surface.
+He wants to bring people together, Mend what is broken and put a smudge on every clean surface.

 Zac is a member of Gallery 114 in Portland, Oregon.